ysl2/vim-bookmarks/README.md

 Changes:

-- Fix issue with bookmarks not being loaded when vim open with empty file
+- Fix issue with bookmarks not being loaded when vim open with empty file (merged upstream)

 Changes are licensed under the same terms as the original